vestrel00/contacts-android/howto/howto-get-familiar-with-api-entities.md

 That's all you need to know!
 Hopefully it wasn't too much.
 I know it was difficult for me to grasp in the beginning =P.

-Once you internalize this one to many relationship of **Contacts -> RawContacts -> Data**, you have unlocked the full potential of this library and **the world is at the palm of your hands**!
+Once you internalize this one to many relationship between **Contacts -> RawContacts -> Data**, you have unlocked the full potential of this library and **the world is at the palm of your hands**!

 #### Contacts API Entities